Karolinska Institutet builds for the future

 - The Widerström Building (Widerströmska huset) - office and education block

-The new buildings will add about 90,000 square meters to Karolinska Institutet's premises, while the university will be vacating roughly 45,000 square meters of its current holdings.
+The new buildings add about 90,000 square meters to Karolinska Institutet's premises, while the university will be vacating roughly 45,000 square meters of its current holdings.

 Better study environments